Toyota Alphard AH30: Why a Carbon Ceramic Brake Upgrade Matters

 Less unsprung weight

-Cleaner appearance, less maintenance mess
+Cleaner appearance, less mess

 When paired with STOPFLEX pads, brake dust stays very low.
 The rotors also do not rust after rain exposure, so the wheels and brake package keep a cleaner, more premium appearance in everyday use.